 The Round Rock Public Library is hosting a new series designed to help teens develop life skills and knowledge to survive adulthood.
 They will have presenters on many topics the first Tuesday of every month from 6:30 – 7:30 pm from September-December.
-The Round Rock Public Library and All Things Wild welcomes teens to a program to learn about wildlife rescue and rehabilitation, on Tuesday, November 6 at 6:30 pm.

 For more information please contact Jane Dance, 512.218.7012.